clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  some of the exposure.
 - ClusterLink requires elevated permissions to read Pod and Service specification and status across multiple namespaces.
-- The "trustworthiness" of attributes is paramount for effective access control.
+- The "trustworthiness" of attributes is paramount for effective policy enforcement, in articular for access control.
+The trust depends on (1) secure access to the API masters; and (2) effective segregation and confinement of users to specific namespaces.
+Both of these assumptions are reasonable and expected under normal cluster operation and management.
 - Similarly, the correctness of the policy engine impacts the operation and cross site communication.
 - Users may opt-out of ClusterLink access by (1) not importing/exporting Services; (2) ensuring strict, default deny, policies are defined; and (3) potentially further locking down access by setting appropriate k8s NetworkPolicies on their sensitive Pods, disallowing access from the clusterLink namespace.
+- The use of client IP address as the client handle used in retrieving attributes can be subject to impersonation/spoofing in certain cases.

 ### Implementation Phases/History